jd-13/WE-Core/README.md

 * __SongbirdFilterModule__ - Contains two SongbirdFormantFilters which can be blended between, with multiple supported vowel sounds built in
 * __TPTSVFilter__ - Topology preserving filter, configurable as high pass, low pass, or peak
+* __MONSTRCrossover__ - A crossover filter made of several MONSTRBand units which can be provided with an EffectsProcessor to do any form of audio processing on that band

-### Distortions:
+### Distortion:
 * __CarveDSPUnit__ - A waveshaping distortion module with multiple wave shapes, pre and post gain control, and a "tweak" control which morphs the selected wave shape

 ### Stereo Processing:
-* __MONSTRCrossover__ - A crossover filter made of several MONSTRBand units.
-Uses the MONSTRBand units to provide multiband stereo width control
+* __StereoWidthProcessor__ - Enables narrowing or widening of the stereo image

 ## Documentation
 Documentation is available at: https://jd-13.github.io/WE-Core/